IBE160/SG-Oslo/docs/ux-design-progress-summary.md

 -   **Documented Key User Journey:** Created a detailed user journey for the "Upload Document" flow, outlining user actions, system responses, and considerations from entry point to successful study tool generation.
 -   **Documented 'Take a Quiz' User Journey:** Outlined the detailed user flow for selecting, starting, answering, and reviewing quizzes, including considerations for quiz types and feedback mechanisms.
 -   **Documented 'Authentication' User Journey:** Mapped out the user flows for registration and login, including social login integration and password recovery considerations.
+-   **Initiated Component Library Development:** Created a dedicated directory and initial files for building out a comprehensive, reusable UI component library based on the established design system.

 ## Key Deliverables